The Bear Quartet: Adrian Recordings era

 "I did not know that Adrian had signed up for the Grammis shit until we had decided that we did not want to join....I WANT to sell records.
 I do NOT WANT to deal with the Grammis Awards.
 You do NOT have to take the bad with the good."
-When asked in a separate interview why he did not want the Bear Quartet to be associated with the Grammis Awards, Alkberg replied, "Jag gillar inte att tävla i musik i allmänhet, och Grammisgalan i synnerhet.
-Jag vill inte att Bear Quartet ska vara förknippad med musikbranschen på det sättet.
-Att klappa varandra på ryggen och ge beröm för att man är så bra har så lite med oss att göra och det känns bara fel.
-Om andra vill hålla på med det får de gärna göra det, men vi vill inte vara med," which translates to:

-"I do not like to compete in music in general, and the Grammis Gala in particular.
+When asked in a separate interview why he did not want the Bear Quartet to be associated with the Grammis Awards, Alkberg replied, "I do not like to compete in music in general, and the Grammis Gala in particular.
 I do not want the Bear Quartet to be associated with the music industry in that way.
 To pat each other on the back and give praise for being so good has so little to do with us and it just feels wrong.
 If others want to do it, they are welcome to do so, but we do not want to join."

 Following the release of 89 in 2009, the Bear Quartet released Monty Python in the autumn of 2010, in collaboration with Sibille Attar.
 Alkberg stated in an interview that it was one of their most difficult albums to make.
 It was released alongside the single "Fist or Hand".

 Most of The Bear Quartet's albums received acclaim from Swedish music critics.

-Side-Projects
+Side projects

 The Bear Quartet has spawned several side-projects.
 Alkberg used to be in the pop group Mattias Alkberg BD.
 Haapalainen used to be in the Jari Haapalainen Trio (also known as JH3), as well as the pop duo Heikki with Maria Eriksson.
 He has also worked as a producer for several artists such as the Concretes, Nicolai Dunger, Camera Obscura, and Laakso.
 Olsson used to be in Paddington Distortion Combo, (otherwise known as Paddington D.C.), Perkovic worked with hip-hop group Infinite Mass and noise rock band Brick, and Nuottaniemi worked with the band Container of Love.